 Key Factor #2: Nonce

-As discussed elsewhere, this word can mean a few different things. ln this context, it means, roughly, 'transaction number', starting from the first transaction made by the sending address.
-You can get yourself into real trouble if you, for example, are firing two different transactions from different instances of MetaMask with the same wallet address at the same time.
+This word can mean a few different things.
+It's a contraction of "number only used once", and in this context, it roughly means 'transaction number', starting from the first transaction made by the sending address.
+You can get yourself into real trouble if, for example, you're firing two different transactions from different instances of MetaMask with the same wallet address at the same time.
 Your address' transactions need to be in increasing order according to their nonce.
 However, just as nonces are capable of causing a stuck transaction, they can be the key to getting a transaction unstuck.

 For more on that technique, see here.